 The Best Details for Slab on Grade Construction

-Our experience and research indicates that under slab insulation is most important at the perimeter and less important in the center of the building.
+Our research shows that under slab insulation is most important at the perimeter and less important in the center of the building.
 Insulation should be extruded polystyrene.
 We know of no other acceptable material.
-In cold climates, it should be 2 inches thick at the perimeter and may taper off to 1 inch as it goes inward towards the center of the building.
-Insulation should extend 12 feet from the perimeter towards the center in cold climates but can be reduced to 6 feet in warmer climates.
+In cold climates, it should be 2 inches thick at the perimeter.
+It may taper off to 1 inch as it goes inward towards the center of the building.
+Insulation should extend 12 feet from the perimeter towards the center of the building in cold climates.
+It can be reduced to 6 feet in warmer climates.
 Our experience indicates that failure to insulate properly is one of the most serious mistake that you can make.

-“Rod” type reinforcement is preferred over the “mesh” type because of overall strength and workability.
-Put down half of the reinforcing first and set it on “chairs” or bricks.
+“Rod” type reinforcement (rebar) is preferred over the “mesh” type because of overall strength and workability.
+Put down half of the rebar first and set it on “chairs.”
 Then lay out the tubing.
-Lay out the other half of the reinforcing on top of the tubing and tie everything together.
-It will be easier to lay out the tubing (because only half of the tubing is placed), and the tubing will be well protected by the reinforcing.
-The reinforcing will carry heat away from the tubing, and the reinforcing is generally well placed with half above the centerline of the slab and the other half placed a little beneath.
+Lay out the other half of the rebar on top of the tubing and tie everything together.
+It will be easier to lay out the tubing and the tubing will be well protected.
+The rebar will carry heat away from the tubing.
+It is generally well placed with half above the centerline of the slab and the other half placed a little beneath.
 Fiberglass reinforcing fibers are not a substitute for steel reinforcing.

 Tubing Size and Spacing

-If the slab is to be of any significant size, (500 square ft or larger), a larger diameter tubing is preferred (up to 7/8″ diameter).
+If the slab is to be of any significant size, (1000 square ft or larger), a larger diameter tubing is preferred.
+Up to 7/8″ diameter.
 A larger tube (within reason) will put out more heat, reduce pump work and enable longer circuit lengths.
 Tube spacing may be spaced 24″ on center in very efficient and stable environments (such as basements).
-A 16″ spacing is more typical for reasonably efficient residential construction and 12″ spacing will provide a little more heat and a more rapid response time.
+A 16″ spacing is more typical for reasonably efficient residential construction.
+A 12″ spacing will provide a little more heat and a more rapid response time.

 Tubing layout should be a spiral or have gentle turns by another design.
 Very tight turns strain the material and raise pumping costs.
 There is no benefit to a very tight and very evenly spaced design.